 Similarly to the supported weight test, we evaluate each grasp by measuring the maximum acceleration it can withstand.
 The criterion is similar: the maximum acceleration is recorded when the grasp is predicted as unstable for more than 2 seconds or if the object drops.
 The shaking test is conducted in both directions separately and on each object by filling it with 10g, 20g, 30g, 40g and 50g black pepper beans.
 Each test is repeated 5 times.
-For comparison, we also conduct the same test for a system without adaptation and the system proposed in [9].

 Experimental results are summarized in Fig. 20.
 If the maximum acceleration rate is $8m/s^2$ , it means that the grasp has been kept stable during the test.
-On the other hand, if the maximum acceleration rate is $2m/s^2$ , it means that the grasp could not withstand any shaking.
-We can see that our system outperforms both the system without the adaptation and the system proposed in [9].
-The strength of our approach is that we ensure that the finger gaiting has resulted in an actual contact with the object which is not the case in [9].
+On the other hand, if the maximum acceleration rate is $0m/s^2$ , it means that the grasp could not withstand any shaking.
+We can see that our system outperforms both the system without adaptation and the system proposed in [9].
+The advantage of our approach is that we ensure that the finger gaiting has resulted in an actual contact with the object which is not the case in [9].
 In addition, the flexibility of gaiting two fingers provides additional strength.